* Italian bond yields fall for second day running

 the ECB on Thursday on its determination to see out the crisis.

-The near-term outlook for core debt was dominated by
+day at 145.07 with the near-term outlook for core debt dominated

-Thursday's ECB meeting, at which dealers expect the central bank
+by Thursday's ECB meeting, at which dealers increasingly believe

 "We think they'll show they had a serious discussion on